rramname/guide/src/pages/angular/index.md

 We won’t have to switch between editors or terminals for making and watching changes.

 > Please note that this is to setup the development environment.
 Actual production deployment strategies may vary.
+> Angular 5.2.0 and angular cli 1.7.4 was used for this article.
 OK OK..
 I get it.
 Please!
 Let’s see how it goes!!

 *	Set up your angular application using angular cli.
 Basic instructions can be found at https://cli.angular.io/
 *	For this application, we will not be using test framework but its always recommended to add tests for your project.
 Dry Run will first provide snapshot of the files and folder structure that cli will generate without actually creating any physical file.
 It’s always a better idea to run the command with –dry-run first.
   ```
-  ng new AngularWithExpress –skip-test –dry-run
+  ng new AngularWithExpress –-skip-tests --dry-run
 ```
-* If everything looks good and we go ahead and remove the –dry-run flag from the command and execute.
+* If everything looks good and we go ahead and remove the -–dry-run flag from the command and execute.
  This will give us our angular application with its folder structure.
 *	CD into the project so that we can get access to node_modules
   ```